 1. Install and purchase the VPN before going to China

 Lately, the Chinese authorities have blocked the websites of the most popular VPN providers.
 In addition, the Android and iOS app markets (Google Play is blocked) no longer offer users in China the possibility of downloading VPN apps.

 Because of this, it’s important that before going to China, you download the software and apps for the VPN that you have chosen, as that way you will avoid problems once you’re there.
-It’s also a good idea to purchase the VPN before arriving in China, so that when you get there, you will be able to access the Internet without restrictions.
+It’s also a good idea to purchase a VPN before arriving in China so that when you get there, you will be able to access the Internet without restrictions.

 You should be aware that not all VPNs work in China, which means that before choosing one, you should make sure that it works in China.
 On this website and others, you can find reviews testing VPN functionality in China.
 Just make sure that the review is up-to-date and that it has actually been tested in China.

 3. Accessing the Internet in China is easy

 In China, accessing the Internet is very easy.
 Many places offer public and free Wi-Fi networks, including hotels, restaurants, bars, cafés and airports, among many others.

 Getting a prepaid SIM card with access to the Internet is also easy and cheap.
 With around 100 Yuan, you will be able to get a prepaid SIM card, a basic data plan for one month and a bit of credit for calls.
 To get a SIM card, just go to one of the stores of China’s main telephone operators (China Mobile, China Unicom or China Telecom) with your passport.

 Personally, I don’t recommend using roaming in China, as many companies don’t offer the possibility and if they do, the prices per megabyte of data tend to be astronomical.